dOrgTech/DAO-Drops/README.md

 qualified address based on on-chain activity.
 For Drop 1, the allocators are comprised of these three sets of addresses:

-1. Galaxy.eco’s Shadowy Super Coder list.
-That is comprised of 110,294 Ethereum addresses who have deployed at least 1 contract on Ethereum mainnet before August 1st, 2021, and deployed contracts that had at least 2 different addresses interacted.
+1. Galaxy.eco’s Shadowy Super Coder list for any addresses that deployed at least 3 contracts on Ethereum mainnet before 2023, and deployed contracts that had at least 2 different addresses interacted
-2. POAPs for all past DevCon’s, ETHCC, ETH Paris, and ETH Denver.
+2. POAPs for past DevCons, ETHCC, ETH Paris, ETH Denver, ETH Berlin, ETH Boston, ETH Waterloo, EDCON, ETH CapeTown, ETH India, and Dappcon.
-3. DeepDAO’s data set of participants in DAOs.
+3. DeepDAO’s data set of top 1,000 participants in DAOs by participation score and top 10,000 by number of DAOs participated in.

-Score Normalization Code logic: For the Contracts Deployers and DeepDAO Data, we added an if based logic block that rounds up an accounts score to the nearest ten up to 100.
-It then rounds everything over 100 down to 100 (there were few outliers that high).
-The POAP data was adjusted to one POAP == 10 points.